 Because of this repeated exposure to triple extension movements, our knee joint becomes very strong in the extension position, but weak during flexion.

-By walking backwards, or better yet dragging a sled backwards, we’re still in that knees over toes position, but since we’re going backwards, we’re actually performing a lot more knee flexion.
+By walking backwards, or better yet performing backward sled pulls, we’re still in that knees over toes position, but since we’re going backwards, we’re actually performing a lot more knee flexion.

 This gives that knee joint a very foreign feeling stimulus which allows it to develop in a way it’s not used to.